DailyDAC

 1. Where Did Subchapter V Come From?

 Subchapter V went into effect on February 19, 2020.
-Given its recent enactment, there is little case law interpreting subchapter V’s provisions.
-As a result, and because subchapter V is such a departure from prior law, some of what we write here is speculation.
-But, hell, we’ve been known to run with scissors, so away we go…4
+Given its recent enactment, case law interpreting subchapter V’s provisions is still developing.
+As a result, and because subchapter V is such a departure from prior law, some of what we write here remains speculation.
+But, hell, we’ve been known to run with scissors5, so away we go…6

-a) So-called “small businesses” – privately-held businesses (e.g., “family businesses”) ranging from 50 to 5,000 employees – collectively employ more workers than businesses that employ more than 5,000.
+1. So-called “small businesses”- privately-held businesses (e.g., “family businesses”) ranging from 50 to 5,000 employees – collectively employ more workers than businesses that employ more than 5,000.

-In devising subchapter V, the drafters looked primarily to chapter 12 (and to a lesser degree, to chapter 13) for models.
-For example, the subchapter V trustee fulfills a similar role to the panel trustees assigned to monitor chapter 12 family farm bankruptcies.6
+In devising subchapter V, the drafters looked primarily to chapter 12 (and to a lesser degree, chapter 13) for models.
+For example, subchapter V trustees fulfill a similar role to the panel trustees assigned to monitor chapter 12 family farm bankruptcies.8

 We start with a simple hypothetical: meet BobCo.
 BobCo owes its bank $1 million and its trade vendors $2 million.
-BobCo’s business as a going concern could be sold, at the most, for $500,000, and if sold piecemeal, the total sale proceeds would be far less.
-BobCo can elect to file chapter 11 under subchapter V. We don’t need to know anything more.
-8 The only real eligibility requirement for a business is a debt limit.
-As of the time of the publication of this chapter, to elect subchapter V, a debtor must have no more than $7.5 million of qualifying debt.
-9
+BobCo’s business could be sold as a going concern, at the most, for $500,000, and if sold piecemeal, the total sale proceeds would be far less.
+BobCo can elect to file chapter 11 under subchapter V. We don’t need to know anything more.10 The only real eligibility requirement for a business is a debt limit.
+At present, to elect subchapter V, a debtor must have no more than $7.5 million of qualifying debt.11

 Notice that our hypothetical assumes that BobCo’s debt + Bob’s debt taken together is less than $7.5 million.
 Why did we write it that way?
 To keep it simple.